 Where to Find Gochujang?

 The most surefire way to find gochujang is to visit your local Asian market!
-This is a very popular ingredient in Korean cuisine.
+This is a very popular ingredient in Korean dishes.

 Gochujang can also be purchased nowadays at many grocery chains such as Kroger or Safeway.
 Check the International section, where you would typically find things like soy sauce, sesame oil, and sriracha.
 It oftentimes comes in a red plastic tub so it’ll be hard to miss.